 Code Enforcement Hearing Process

-The Hearing Process is a quasi-judicial proceeding regulated by Florida State Statute Chapter 162 relating to unresolved code violation(s), or properties with a history of code violation(s),
+The Hearing Process is a quasi-judicial proceeding regulated by Florida State Statute Chapter 162 relating to unresolved code violation(s), or properties with a history of code violation(s), and consists of:

 - Hears testimony and evidence of both the property owner and the code officer pertaining to the cited code violation(s).